DePaul University Center for Teaching & Learning > Instructional Design > Academic Media Production

 To schedule a meeting with the Academic Media Team, please fill out this form to get started.

 AMP Maintains 5 studio spaces between the Loop and Lincoln Park campuses.

-This studio provides a 6 by 4 foot height adjustable lightboard, presenter camera, professional audio, and lighting.
-This space is best utilized for writing notes or diagraming content drawn by the presenter.
+This space is best utilized for writing notes or diagraming content on a height adjustable Lightboard drawn by the presenter.
 This space can optionally be fitted with a smaller (5x7 foot) green screen, with advance notice.

 Faculty and staff wishing to produce new content should plan on working from 2 weeks to 2 months in advance for a single video project (schedules can be determined in initial planning meeting), and 6-12 months in advance of a full course project, though more complicated projects may take longer to plan, produce, and edit.